Slovak court finds businessman innocent of murder of journalist Jan Kuciak | DW | 03.09.2020

 Kuciak had been investigating illegal activities carried out by Kocner and the latter's connection to the ruling party at the time, Smer SD.

 The court also found co-defendant Akeba Z. not guilty of involvement in organizing the murders owing to lack of evidence.
-But an accomplice of the killer who was at the murder scene and drove the escape vehicle was found guilty of complicity in the crime.
+But an accomplice of the killer who was at the murder scene and drove the escape vehicle was found guilty of complicity in the crime and sentenced to 25 years in jail.

 State prosecutors can appeal against Thursday's verdict.